American writer, activist, and analyst based in Berlin, Germany.

 I have conducted intensive interviews with the United Nations Women and the International Labour Organization in Egypt, as well as the Arab African International Bank in Germany, amongst others.

-Whitney’s degrees include a Bachelor of Arts in Religious Studies and Anthropology from the University of Tennessee, and a Master of Global Affairs in Global Affairs and International Cooperation from the American University in Cairo.
+My degrees as a first-generation student include a Bachelor of Arts in Religious Studies and Anthropology from the University of Tennessee, and a Master of Global Affairs in Global Affairs and International Cooperation from the American University in Cairo.
 I also spent a graduate semester abroad at the Hertie School of Governance in Berlin, where I studied Public Policy.

-Whitney is currently a member of the Association for Middle Eastern Public Policy and Administration (AMEPPA) and the Association for Women’s Rights in Development .
+I am currently a member of the Association for Middle Eastern Public Policy and Administration and the Association for Women’s Rights in Development .
 I am the former President of Tennessee’s Gamma Kappa Chapter of Gamma Sigma Sigma Inc., a national community service sorority, and remain an Alumni-At-Large.

-Born in Tennessee to a working-class family, I spent my adolescent years below the Mason-Dixon line, where she began advocating for gender equality and religious tolerance.
+Born in Tennessee to a working-class family, I spent my adolescent years below the Mason-Dixon line, where I began advocating for gender equality and religious tolerance.